March 28, 2013

 For business writing most people use full justification.
 It looks better in print.
 This page is left justified because it needs to be read on different browsers and that works better online.

 Centering, right justification, and indents are done with the paragraph and/or tab settings.
 Tab, tab, tab, space, space, space, will never, ever, ever work right, especially when printed.
+If you want your title centered, center justify it.
+Trust me, Word is much better at finding the exact center of the page than you are.

 What is the final output going to be?
 The old rule was sans serif fonts for screens and sarif fonts for paper.
 That is fading.
 But stick to readable fonts.